-The Rous Head Fairy Tern Sanctuary, established by Fremantle Ports at Rous Head, is an ongoing voluntary project on reclaimed land comprising design, construction and operation of a managed conservation area for a listed threatened bird species, the Australian Fairy Tern.
+The Rous Head Fairy Tern Sanctuary, established by Fremantle Ports at Rous Head in 2013, is an ongoing voluntary project on reclaimed land comprising design, construction and operation of a managed conservation area for a listed threatened bird species, the Australian Fairy Tern.

-The sanctuary was the most successful breeding site for Fairy Terns in the Perth metropolitan area for the past few years.
-Since the area was constructed, the adult breeding population has grown from 90 adult pairs in 2013-14 to 250 adult pairs in 2017-18 and about 220 pairs in 2018-19.
+The sanctuary was the most successful breeding site for Fairy Terns in the Perth metropolitan area for a number of years.
+The adult breeding population grew from 90 adult pairs in 2013-14 to 250 adult pairs in 2017-18 and about 220 pairs in 2018-19.

 Prior to the creation of the area, Fairy Terns attempted breeding at the port in pairs or small groups.
 Eggs were laid in shallow sand scrapes and vulnerable to destruction from humans, dogs or vehicles.